 - They can carry salmonella

 - Amphibians absorb chemicals lingering on your hands

 - Squeezing frogs too hard can result in injury or death

 - Frogs jumping or falling from your hands can be harmful to them

-The deadliest frog is the Phyllobates terribilis and just one of these frogs can contain enough poison to kill two adult elephants.
+The deadliest frog is the Phyllobates terribilis and just one of these frogs can carry enough poison to kill two adult elephants.
 But did you know cane toads are poisonous as well?
-Cane toads have been found in Texas and throughout Mexico.
+Cane toads have been found in Texas, Florida, and throughout parts of Mexico.

 Essentially, this allows them to absorb oxygen in the water which comes into contact with their skin.
 Not just water though, anything that touches their skin can be absorbed; including the chemicals on your hands.

-Even picking up a frog after washing your hands in soap is discouraged because the residue is still lingering on your hands.
-Not only is this something to be concerned about but squeezing frogs too hard will cause severe pain and even death.
+Even picking up a frog after washing your hands with soap is discouraged because the residue is still lingering on your hands.
+Not only is this something to consider but squeezing frogs too hard will cause severe pain and even death.

 And if they don’t get hurt from the fall, they are unquestionably difficult to catch!
-If you cannot find your frog and it remains outside its normal enclosure for an extended period of time, starvation and dehydration become a threat.
+If you’re unable to find your frog and it remains outside its habitat for an extended period of time, starvation and dehydration become a threat.